jpikovsky/teamgoose/README.md

 * Assist users to find the best path to complete college and/or major requirements.
 * Link a student review interface to allow users to make informed choices when choosing classes.

+####How To Run:
+In order to run our application, all you will need to do is enter: "node app.js" into your favorite command line!

 ####Views:
 * **Home**: This is essentially an About Page, describes the purpose of getinSPIREd and its origin story
 * **Courses**: Add new courses to profile, see remaining required courses, and may contain a rough sketch of future semseters' schedule'